-Table 7-3 Interpreting POST diagnostic front panel lights and audible codes (continued)
+Table 8-3 Interpreting POST diagnostic front panel lights and audible codes (continued)

 Category Major/minor code Description Hardware 3.2 The embedded controller has timed out waiting for BIOS to return from memory initialization.
 3.3 The embedded controller has timed out waiting for BIOS to return from graphics initialization.
 3.4 The system board displays a power failure (crowbar).
 3.5 The processor is not detected.
 3.6 The processor does not support an enabled feature.
-3.7 A removable side panel is not installed.
-NOTE: On workstations, the computer will not turn on if a removable side panel is not installed.
+3.7 System shutdown forced because cover was open.
 Thermal 4.2 A processor over temperature condition has been detected.
 4.3 An ambient temperature over temperature condition has been detected.
 4.4 An MXM over temperature condition has been detected.
 System board 5.2 The embedded controller cannot find valid firmware.
 5.3 The embedded controller has timed out waiting for the BIOS.
-5.4 5.4 The embedded controller has timed out waiting for BIOS to return from system board initialization.
+5.4 The embedded controller has timed out waiting for BIOS to return from system board initialization.
 5.5 The embedded controller rebooted the system after a possible lockup condition had been detected through the use of a System Health Timer, Automated System Recovery Timer, or other mechanism.